JaydeepAgravat/DBMS/RDBMS/rdbms.md

 6. Surrogate Key

 7. Foreign Key
-    - A foreign key is a primary key from one table that is used to establish a relationship with another table.
+    - A foreign key is a set of attributes in a table that refers to the primary key of another table.
+The foreign key links these two tables.

 ### Cardinality of Relationships